garrett-sutton/garrett-sutton.github.io/_drafts/chicago-marathon.md

 ### get new shoes
 I wore a pair of Saucony Endorphin Pro 2s for the race.
-I had wore these shoes for TCM 2 years ago and felt like I had not worth them enough in order to justify a new pair of shoes.
+I had wore these shoes for TCM 2 years ago and felt like I had not worn them enough in order to justify a new pair of shoes.
 These things are quick expensive, and I was feeling like my current pair would be just fine.
 And maybe on a better day, I would have been just fine.